mercadopago/devsite-docs/guides/additional-content/security/oauth/creation.en.md

    |---|---|
    | Redirect URL | https://www.redirect-url.com?code=CODE&state=RANDOM_ID |

-5. Send your credentials and authorization code to the [/oauth/token](/developers/en/reference/oauth/_oauth_token/post) endpoint to receive the Access Token in response.
+5. Send your [credentials](/developers/en/docs/your-integrations/credentials) (`client_id` and `client_secret`), the **authorization code** (`code`) returned and, if you have [configured the PKCE](/developers/en/docs/security/oauth/creation#:~:text=Access%20Token.-,Configure%20PKCE,-The%20PKCE%20), the `code_verifier` to the [/oauth/token](/developers/en/reference/oauth/_oauth_token/post) endpoint to receive the Access Token in response.

 ## Client credentials

+This flow is used when applications request an Access Token using only their own credentials and to access their own resources.
+The main difference compared to other flows is that the user does not interact in the process, and consequently, the application cannot act on behalf of the user.

+### Get token

+Access Token is the code used in different requests of public origin to access a protected resource.
+In this flow, the Access Token is obtained without user interaction and only to access the application's own resources.

+Follow the steps below to obtain it.

+1. Send your [credentials](/developers/en/docs/your-integrations/credentials) (`client_id` and `client_secret`) to the [/oauth/token](/developers/en/reference/oauth/_oauth_token/post) endpoint with the `client_credentials` code in the `grant_type` parameter to receive a new response with a new `access_token`.
+2. Update the application with the Access Token received in the response.